 Most gardeners would agree that the process of growing a garden can positively influence both mental and physical health.
 Whether mowing the lawn, pruning roses, or planting tomatoes, maintaining a lush, thriving garden can be a lot of work.
 Working the soil, weeding, and other more enjoyable tasks, such as harvesting vegetables, can clear the mind and build stronger muscles in the process.
-But just how much time in the garden must one spend to reap these benefits?
+Just how much time in the garden must one spend to reap these benefits?
 Read on to learn more about our gardening recommended daily allowance.

 What is Gardening RDA?